sag109/golight/golight_api2.md

     * time: an object with two fields, day (an int 0-6, 0 being Sunday) and hour (an int 0-23) representing the time which your request is for.
 If empty, the time returned is now.

-* __POST__ /groups
-  * Make a new group, with the user as the admin.
-  * Params:
-    * name: (Required) A nonempty name of the group, less than 20 chars.
-    * description: A description for the group, less than 50 chars.
-    * public: A boolean, should the group be publicly joinable?
-Presumed false.

 * __PUT__ /groups/KEY/description
   * Update the description for a group.
 Can only be done by an admin.
   * Params:
-    * description: What to set the description to.
+    * blurb: What to set the description to.

 * __GET__ /groups/KEY/admins
   * Returns a list of the admins for the groups.